compasjs/compas/docs/references/cli.md

 This command is able to check a few things in the current project, to see if it is optimally configured.

-- Checks if the '.env.local' is in the .gitignore if it exists
+- '.env.local' should be in the .gitignore
+- '.cache' should be in the .gitignore
-- Checks if all Compas packages are the same version
+- Only a single Compas version should be installed
-- Checks if graphviz is available
+- Docker should be available to use with `compas docker`

 | Option     | Description                                              |
 | ---------- | -------------------------------------------------------- |